ValeriiKlimenko/genKYandOnePion/README.md

 4) To compile: ./COMPILE_gen
 5) setenv DataKYandOnePion /WAY/TO/THE/DATA/FOLDER

-6) to run exe file: ./genKYandOnePion arg1 arg2 arg3 arg4 arg5 arg6 arg7 arg8
+6) run exe file: ./genKYandOnePion --channel=(here should be channel name)

-To set the parameters use arg1-arg8
+Options:

- Its format is as follows.
+--channel is chanel name "KLambda" or "KSigma" or "Pi0P" or "PiN" (No default value!)

- - arg1 is the string "KLambda" or "KSigma" or "Pi0P" or "PiN"
+--ebeam is Ebeam that should be >0 and less than 12GeV (Energy of the beam) (default value is 10.6 GeV)

- - arg2 is Ebeam that should be >0 and less than 12GeV (Energy of the beam)
+--q2min is Q2 min in GeV2 is more than 0.01 and less than 12 GeV2 (default value is 0.05 GeV2)

- - arg3 and arg4 contain two numbers Q2min and Q2max.
+--q2max is Q2 min in GeV2 >0.01 and less then 12 GeV2 (default value is 11 GeV2)
 This is the range in Q2, where the events will be generated.

- - arg5 and arg6 are two numbers Wmin and Wmax.
+--w_min is W min value in GeV. wmin>0,  if Wmin less than treshold, treshold value will be used. (default value is threshold GeV2)

-   This is the range in W, where the events will be generated.
+--w_max is W min value in GeV less than 4 GeV.

-   Wmin more then zero (GeV); (if Wmin less than treshold, treshold value will be used) Wmax less then 4 GeV;
+--triger is number of events to generate >0

- - arg7 is the number of events to be generated.
+--outname is the name of the output file.

- - arg8 is the name of the output file.
+An example of all options use:

- An example: ./genKYandOnePion KSigma 11.
-2. 11.999 1.5 4.0 5000 lund_KS.lund
+./genKYandOnePion --channel KLambda --ebeam=10.6 --q2min=0.5 --q2max=11 --w_min=0.7 --w_max=3.7 --triger=5000 --outname=result.dat

 The output will be a lund file with the name that you set in outputFileName variable.